 Please familiarise yourself with the information on this website and take a look at the volunteer-run blog before making your application.
 There is only one type of role available so carefully consider your suitability for that which is described.

-We are currently looking for a volunteer to start in September/October (as soon as possible) – December 2016 but are open to reading applications for future consideration.
+We are currently looking for a volunteer to start in May – July 2018 but are open to reading applications for future consideration.

 We will next be reviewing applications this coming week.
 You will hear from us soon regarding your suitability for the role.